lyind/multiflex/README.md

 Name | Description
 --- | ---
-Indices | Compressed 32-bit integers with the byte offsets of the data fields mentioned in the *descriptor*, starting after the end of this field
+Indices | Compressed 32-bit integers with the byte offsets of the data fields mentioned in the *descriptor*, starting after the end of field *Data Length*
-Data 0 | Data for stream 0 (encoded as defined by the specified *descriptor*) Data 1 | Data for stream 1
+Data Length | Compressed 32-bit integers with the uncompressed length of the data fields mentioned in the *descriptor* Data 0 | Data for stream 0 (encoded as defined by the specified *descriptor*) Data 1 | Data for stream 1
 Data n | Data for stream n